learnwell/learnwell.github.io/_posts/2019-02-15-angular-testing-notes.md

       }).compileComponents();
     });
 	```
-	You should set it up like so instead:
+	You should configure the `imp` it up like so:
 	```
 	beforeEach(async () => {
       TestBed.configureTestingModule({